The Covenant in depth

 Example 2: The RAF posts abroad one of its personnel, who rents out his home.
 His mortgage provider charges him the standard Consent to Let fee it charges anyone with a residential mortgage renting out their home.
 Therefore, he incurs higher mortgage costs than similar people in the general population, as they aren’t required to rent out their home by their employer.
 To remove this disadvantage, the mortgage provider waives his Consent to Let fee.
 See Housing for more information about this disadvantage.

-Example 3: Sandra, the ex-partner of a Royal Marine, moves back to her home area.
+Example 3: The ex-partner of a Royal Marine moves back to her home area.
 There, she is ineligible for social housing.
 This is due to the time she lived with her ex-partner elsewhere in the country while he was posted there.
 To remove this disadvantage, the local authority disapplies their local connection requirements in her case.
 She then has the same chance of meeting the eligibility criteria as the rest of the local population.
 See Housing for more information about this disadvantage.

 Example 6: Farah lost both arms while serving in the Army 20 years ago, and needs to have a blood sample taken.
 However, the nurses are only trained to take blood from arms, so cannot take a blood sample.
 To remove this disadvantage, the nurses could undertake training to take blood samples from elsewhere on the body.